osquery/osquery/docs/wiki/deployment/process-auditing.md

 +----------------+------+---------------------------------------------------+---------------+-------+------------+
 ```

 ### Examine event table

 osquery keeps state about the events subsystem in the `osquery_events`
 table.
-The `subscriptions` is of note here.
-This example is from a
+The `events` column is of note here.

-macOS machine with events enabled.
-(But no events detected)
+This example is from a macOS machine with events enabled, but no
+events.
+You should try triggering an event, and then confirming that
+the event count is non-0.
+If it remains at zero, the problem is likely
+in how the OS auditing side is configured.
+See the platform specific
+instructions.

 ```
 osquery> select * from osquery_events;